 As per the National Judicial Data Grid ,the backlog of cases is a whooping 37.7 million !
 This works out to 3.7 million cases pending for 10 years, Out of these 3.7 million cases, 2.8 million cases before the district courts & 0.92 million cases before the High Courts have remained pending.
 And that’s not all.
 Nearly, 6,60,000 cases have remained pending for more than two decades & another, 1,31,000 have remained unresolved for more than 30 years.
 All this adds to a huge economic cost.
 Moreover, delay in justice is as good as denial of justice.

-How can the pendency of cases be brought down ?
+How can the pendency of cases involving women & kids be brought down ?
 Obviously by decisions of the courts .And that can happen only when the courts function with full capacity.
 That means all vacancies need to be filled up.
-And this should mean to include vacancies at the levels of judiciary, at the level of police , at the level of public prosecutors and also at the level of forensic laboratories.
+And this should include vacancies at the levels of judiciary, at the level of police , at the level of public prosecutors and also at the level of forensic laboratories.
 It's the entire gamut of the judicial system that needs to be covered.

 Another step that needs to be taken is to fill up all the vacancies that exist across all the courts, from the lowest till the highest levels.
-This will distribute the huge number of cases amongst all the judges & help in decision making by the judges.
+This will improve the judge to population ratio & help in brining down the backlog of cases.
+The Advocate General of India, Mr Venugopal recently told the Supreme Court that there is a lot of gender bias in the judiciary .He opined that as many as 50 % of judges need to be women to make it non biased.

 A suggestion is to temporarily increase the number of lower courts by appointing willing law graduates as judges .Such temporary judges will be paid only salary .They will be ineligible for other benefits .And as soon as the backlog of cases end, these temporary judges will be retired without any benefits.
 Of course, the most suitable of them can be absorbed into the judicial services after the requisite examinations & interviews & other relevant criteria.
 And mostly these temporary judges can be from women candidates.
 Even the courts which have to try POCSO cases can be headed majorly by women.
 Because women have a better understanding of children & their trauma.
 The temporary judges can try a majority of the cases dealing with women & children as women are better equipped to deal with such cases.